pivotal/docs-tap/install-components.md

 [tekton]: https://github.com/tektoncd/pipeline

 Supply Chain Choreographer provides the custom resource definitions that the supply chain uses.
-Each pre-approved supply chain creates a paved road to production; orchestrating supply chain resources
-- test, build, scan, and deploy - allowing developers to be able to focus on delivering value to their users while also providing App Operators with the peace of mind that all code in production has passed through all the steps of an approved workflow.
+Each pre-approved supply chain creates a paved road to production and orchestrates supply chain resources.
+You can test, build, scan, and deploy.
+Developers can focus on delivering value to users.
+App Operators can have peace of mind that all code in production has passed through an approved workflow.

 For example, Supply Chain Choreographer passes the results of fetching source code to the component that knows how to build a container image from of it and then passes the container image